TimSchmittmann/DL_detection_of_AML_from_BMS/README.md

 # Single models

-Our framework can be used to train individual models on many different binary classification tasks like Auer rod classification on cell images and APL-Healthy classification on whole BMS images with fully automated hyperparameter optimization.
+Our framework can be used to train individual models on many different binary classification tasks like blast classification on cell images and AML-Healthy classification on whole BMS images with fully automated hyperparameter optimization.
 These individual models can then be combined into ensemble models, to improve results even further.
 To build a strong baseline, it is advised to get familar with the single models first, before trying to construct an ensemble model.

 ## Hyperparameter optimizing training
 We use [automatically registered configuration plugins](https://github.com/TimSchmittmann/bone_marrow_smear_classification/tree/15a946a69e2ffd842358bc38419364a36eea8c72/bms_classification/config/auto_registered/) to configure the automatic training of DL models for individual tasks.
 You need to create new configs or adjust the existings ones accordingly depending on the task you want to run.
 For the demo, copy the common_configs.py.example and configure the TrackingConfig depending on your optuna and mlflow setup: